The Granary Self-Catering Cottage

 Breakfast is served in the large kitchen or al fresco in one of the sitting areas in the garden in the summer if the weather permits.
 It is relaxed and informal.
 A cereal and fruit buffet is always provided and a full ‘English’ cooked breakfast is also available to those who would like it.
 All guests sit at the same table leading to lively and fun conversations sharing their travel and life experiences.

 Wren House is slap bang in the middle of England!
 It is a one and a half hour drive from Heathrow or Bristol airports, one hour from Birmingham airport and two and a half from Gatwick airport.

-By car, Wren House is two hours from Central London or one hour by train to Oxford where you can hire a car for the last 40 minutes of the journey which some find easier.
-A car is essential for exploring the area.
+By car, Wren House is two hours from Central London or one hour by train from London to Oxford where you can hire a car for the last 40 minutes of the journey which some find easier (see car hire details under Prices and Reservations).
+A car is essential for exploring the area, but bicycles can be hired for the fitter guest!
 Its central location makes it ideal as a stop for heading off in any direction in the country with the motorway arteries of the M5, M4 and M40 only half an hour away, yet it still nestles deep in glorious Cotswold countryside in a small, pretty hamlet.